 This refers to Time Warner Cable's share of the U.S. broadband market by the number of subscribers.

 The U.S. broadband market includes cable-based broadband subscribers, DSL subscribers, and other small segments (such as optical fiber based subscribers and satellite broadband subscribers).

-Time Warner Cable is second largest broadband service provider in the U.S. It has been gaining subscribers over the last few years and has more or less sustained its market share.
-There has been a jump in 2012 due to acquisition of Insight Communications.
-The market share in 2013 stood at 12.2%
+Time Warner Cable is the second largest broadband service provider in the U.S. It has been gaining subscribers over the last few years and has sustained its market share.
+There was a jump in 2012 due to the acquisition of Insight Communications.
+The market share in 2015 stood at 13.6%.

 We expect the subscriber gains to continue, fueled by slight gains in market share.

 Trefis considered the following factors for its forecast: